 At a nearby duck farm we saw the animals were treated humanely and with much respect.

 The next day we headed to the small town of Lannepax for another Armagnac tasting at Armagnac Delord.
 Each Armagnac is unique and must be tried.
 The Delord Family has been producing fine Armagnac for four generations.
 You can view the alambic or still that Propser Delord carried from farm to farm in Gascony, which he used to transform white wine into Armagnac.

-We learned the proper way to pour the Armagnac in a glass, preferably a snifter.
+We learned the proper way to pour the Armagnac into a glass, preferably a snifter.
 Next, you wrap your hands around the glass and cover the glass to compress the vapors.
 Finally, you swirl the liquid around and then bring the glass to your nose releasing your hands from the top.
 Consequently, the aroma is breathtaking.

-After our visit at Delords’s we made our way to the Flaran Abbey.
-It was such a pleasure to drive through the valleys seeing all the sunflowers, farms and vineyards along the way.
+After our visit at Delords’s, we made our way to the Flaran Abbey.
+It was such a pleasure to drive through the valleys seeing all the sunflowers, farms, and vineyards along the way.

 You’ll want to leave plenty of time to explore the grounds of Flaran Abbey.
-It is one of the best preserved abbeys in southwest France.
-Wander through the gardens, the church and the Simonow art collection.
+It is one of the best-preserved abbeys in southwest France.
+Wander through the gardens, the church, and the Simonow art collection.
 The permanent exhibit features European Masters from the 16th to 20th centuries.